 There are problems with the reliability of this test.
 The officer may have given improper instructions, the road conditions may be dangerous, or even under ideal conditions, the subject could have a medical condition that makes it difficult to balance.

 For the one-leg-stand-test, subjects are told to stand on one foot with the other approximately 6 inches off the ground and to begin counting up from 1,000 out loud.
 They are to continue counting until they are told to put their foot down, usually for about 30 seconds.
 The testing officer looks for four possible impairment indicators:

 Alcohol consumption and alcohol intoxication can cause a driver to fail the tests.
 But, like the other standardized field tests, there are reasons why a sober driver could fail the OLS test.
 False indicators may include:

 Some states have held that evidence obtained from field sobriety tests is inadmissible in court and can only be used to validate an arrest.
 As a result, drivers who are suspected of being impaired are sometimes subjected to non-standardized tests.
 These could include:

 Although these tests are not the standard, they can be equally incriminating, especially if they are recorded by a video camera in the officer’s car.
 This type of footage is typically allowed as evidence in court.

-There is still some question about the validity and admissibility of field sobriety tests and there are reasons other than alcohol or drug impairment that could contribute to failing one.
-Therefore, people who have been taken into custody as a result of their performance on a field sobriety test may find it helpful to consult with a DUI attorney to find out the best course of action.
+There is still some question about the validity and admissibility of field sobriety tests and there are reasons other than alcohol impairment that could contribute to failing field testing.
+People who have been taken into custody as a result of their performance on field sobriety tests may find it helpful to consult with a DUI defense lawyer to find out the best course of action.

 This article is intended to be helpful and informative.
 But even common legal matters can become complex and stressful.
 A qualified drunk driving lawyer can address your particular legal needs, explain the law, and represent you in court.
 Take the first step now and contact a local drunk driving attorney to discuss your specific legal situation.